A quantum analogue of convex optimization: Future directions

+for some sunccintly described boundary data $b:\partial \Omega\rightarrow\mathbb R$.
+Note that this problem is fundamentally different from the above Weyl-convex setting in that the objective is not sesquilinear anymore.
+Still, we can find some notion of convexity in the objective, since a soap bubble surface recovers from a displacement.

+\paragraph{Dissipation vs. Adiabatic evolution.} We observe that efficient quantum optimization algorithms for finding the ground energy of a quantum Hamiltonian roughly fall under two categories: dissipation~\cite{CHPZ25, DZPL25} and adiabatic evolution~\cite{PP14}.

+We conjecture there is a unified framework encompassing both.
+Our algorithm solves the Schr\"odinger problem via adiabatic evolution, but intuitively, a dissipation-based algorithm makes more sense for the problem; it is more natural to imagine a particle in nature minimizes its mechanical energy via dissipation, rather than by some adiabatic process.
+Furthermore, \cite{CSW25} devices a time-dependent Hamiltonian in order to simulate quantum friction, alluding that friction and adiabatic evolution are interchangeable.

-\paragraph{Alone classical, together quantum.} The idea refers to the fact that two classically minimizable functionals, namely the kinetic and momentum terms, are added to give a quantum objective that is efficiently optimized by a quantum algorithm.
+\paragraph{Alone classical, together quantum.} The kinetic and potential terms, each of which can be classically minimized, are added to give a quantum objective that is efficiently optimized by a quantum algorithm.

 Does this phenomenon appear in a more general setting?
-Can we add more than two classical functionals to get an optimizable quantum Hamiltonian?
-Can we add two optimizable qubit Hamiltonians in the $X$ and $Z$ basis to get an optimizable Hamiltonian?
-Can we add classically approximateable Hamiltonians to get a quantum approximable Hamiltonian?
-Is there a unified framework to solve such problems?
+For instance, can we add two diagonal Hamiltonians in the $X$ and $Z$ basis, each of which is classically efficiently minimized, to get an quantum Hamiltonian that is efficiently minimized by a quantum algorithm?
+Can we add classically approximable diagonal Hamiltonians in different basis to get a quantum approximable Hamiltonian?
+Is there a unified framework for these problems?

 For a concrete example, the Quantum Max Cut~\cite{GP19} Hamiltonian $\sum_{ij\in E} I-X_iX_j-Y_iY_j-Z_iZ_j $ is the summation of the Max Cut Hamiltonians in the $X,Y,Z$ basis, each of which can be optimally approximated by the Goemans-Williamson algorithm~\cite{GW95}.

-\paragraph{Dissipation vs. Adiabatic evolution.} We observe that efficient quantum optimization algorithms requiring a quantum verifier roughly falls under two categories: dissipation~\cite{CHPZ25, DZPL25}, and adiabatic evolution~\cite{PP14}.

-We conjecture there is a unified framework encompassing both.
-Our algorithm solves the Schr\"odinger problem via adiabatic evolution, but intuitively, a dissipation-based algorithm makes more sense for the problem; it is more natural to imagine a particle in nature minimizes its kinetic energy via dissipation, rather than by some adiabatic process.
-Furthermore, \cite{CSW25} devices a time-dependent Hamiltonian in order to simulate quantum friction, showing that friction and adiabatic evolution are interchangeable.
+A quantum approximiation algorithm for the problem is unknown.